ahrendsen/CLEED/Readme.md

 Where <generator-name> is the target platform e.g. "Unix Makefiles" or "MinGW Makefiles".
 Alternatively you can accomplish the same thing in a GUI with

+    export RC=<your compiler>
     cmake-gui

+Where <your compiler> is the c compiler you are using.
+I use gcc.

 Which is useful if you wish to be lead through the setup in a step-by-step fashion.
 For the "Source" you should select the "CLEED" folder.